-Almost every month we get approached by someone wanting to run a coffee cart or setup at an event.
+Almost every month we are approached by someone wanting to run a coffee cart or set up at an event.
 We dabbled in this for a few events before deciding we prefer to concentrate on sourcing great coffee, sustainably and responsibly.

 However, since we are asked this regularly, we have thrown together a costing and GP sheet, which we offer it here for download and use.

 While designed in rands, you can change the sheet to whatever you like.
 It is broken down into these sections:

 - Fixed costs: Costs that you will typically always have, regardless of the amount of coffee sold.
 Standard rental of a stand (construction etc.), equipment rental (or depreciation), rental of the space at the event, transport to and from the event, and any wages or salaries due for the event.